CPK Insurance

 Many Florida commercial leases and job sites ask for proof of general liability coverage, and general contractors may also request certificate wording, additional insured status, or project-specific limits.
 Requirements vary by city, permit, and contract.

-Florida requires workers' compensation for businesses with 4 or more employees, with stated exemptions for sole proprietors, partners, and corporate officers up to 4.
+Because this trade is part of Florida's construction industry, workers' compensation is generally required with 1 or more employees, with stated exemptions for sole proprietors, partners, and corporate officers up to 4.
 If your crew count changes, your coverage needs may change too.

 Often, coverage can be tailored to both residential and commercial jobs if you clearly describe the services, project sizes, vehicles, and equipment you use.
 The quote should reflect the work you actually perform and any jobsite certificate requirements.